ewrogers/dll-injector/README.md

 ```
 Example: `injector check winsock.dll`

-### load
+### inject
-Loads a DLL into a remote process, unloading it first if already loaded.
+Injects a DLL into a remote process, unloading it first if already loaded.
 Absolute paths are recommended, since relative paths will be resolved in the context of the remote process' current working directory!

 **Usage:**
 ```
-injector load <dll_path>
+injector inject <dll_path>
 ```
-Example: `injector load C:\path\to\custom.dll`
+Example: `injector inject C:\path\to\custom.dll`

 This will cause `DllMain` to be called with the  `DLL_PROCESS_ATTACH` reason.